 Respite Care Worker - provide respite for families needing a break from caring for their family member with special needs.
 Provide specified care per families for assigned clients.
 Set your own hours- schedules vary depending on families' needs Choose clients from a variety of age groups.
 Support individuals with varying types and levels of disabilities.
 Currently looking for in-home care for children and adults.
 Hours needed - late afternoon hours, evening hours, weekends, before/after school, early dismissals and days off of school.

 Home Support Worker - works cooperatively with the person receiving services through the Residential Options Program (ROP), providing needed support for people living in their own residence.
 Essential function of the job include: supporting assigned individual(s) in all areas of Activities of Daily Living including, but not limited to: self-care, housekeeping, money management, shopping, menu planning, meal preparation, laundry, medical/dental and other appointments, transportation, religious opportunities and leisure-time/recreation.
-Part-time, 12 hours per week, Monday, Wednesday and every other Friday and Saturday.
-Evening hours on Monday and Wednesday.
-Hours may vary.
+Hours and schedules vary, 10-19 hours per week, generally late afternoons and early evenings with occasional weekend hours.